Should I disclose oral herpes before kissing?

 So let’s get into this question a bit deeper, shall we?

 My personal opinion is we just have the conversation, regardless of whether or not herpes is on the mouth or genitals.
 It’s still an opportunity to have an important conversation and care about someone else’s health.
-Imagine if before we even kissed, a nonchalant “Hey, just FYI I get cold sores — just like 80% of everyone — and just wanted to let you know.
+Imagine if before we even kissed, a nonchalant “Hey, just FYI I get cold sores (just like about half of everyone) and just wanted to let you know.
 Do you get cold sores?”
 Doesn’t have to be a dealbreaker-feeling conversation.
 No shame.
 No guilt.
 No weirdness.
 Just a simple conversation about herpes.
 No biggie.
 That’s the world I want to live in.
 Where everyone can talk openly about something simple like herpes so it can open the door to deeper conversations and deeper connection.

 "Yeah, but what about kissing ‘down there’?"
 (Nudge, nudge)